+Versum Materials, Inc. warrants that:
-Versum Materials, Inc. (hereinafter referred to as "Versum Materials") warrants that:(A) Each new Versum Materials Delivery System is free from defects in material and workmanship under normal use and service for a period of one year from the date of delivery by Versum Materials to the first purchaser.

-(B) Each new accessory is free from defects in material and workmanship under normal use and service for a period of one (1) year from the date of delivery by Versum Materials to the first purchaser.
+- (A) Each new Versum Materials, Inc. Electronics Equipment Solutions system is free from defects in material and workmanship under normal use and service for a period of one year from the date of delivery by Versum Materials, Inc. to the first purchaser. - (B) Each new accessory is free from defects in material and workmanship under normal use and service for a period of one (1) year from the date of delivery by Versum Materials, Inc. to the first purchaser.

-If any product requires service during the applicable warranty period, the purchaser should communicate directly with Versum Materials to determine appropriate repair.
-Repair or replacement will be carried out at Versum Materials expense subject to the terms of this warranty.
+If any product requires service during the applicable warranty period, the purchaser should communicate directly with Versum Materials, Inc. to determine appropriate repair.
+Repair or replacement will be carried out at Versum Materials, Inc. expense subject to the terms of this warranty.
 It is the responsibility of the customer to perform routine maintenance and periodic calibration.

-In no event shall Versum Materials be liable for any incidental, indirect or consequential damages in connection with the purchase or use of any Versum Materials product.
-This warranty shall not apply to, and Versum Materials shall not be responsible for, any loss arising in connection with the purchase or use of any Versum Materials product which has been repaired by anyone other than an authorized Versum Materials service representative or altered in any way so as, in Versum Materials judgment, to affect its stability or reliability, or which has been subject to misuse or negligence or accident, or which has the unit or lot number altered, effaced or removed, or which has been used otherwise than in accordance with the instructions furnished by Versum Materials.
-This warranty is in lieu of all other warranties, express or implied, and all other obligations or liabilities on Versum Materials part, and Versum Materials neither assumes nor authorizes any representative or other person to assume for it any other liability in connection with the sale of Versum Materials equipment.
+In no event shall Versum Materials, Inc. be liable for any incidental, indirect or consequential damages in connection with the purchase or use of any Versum Materials, Inc. product.
+This warranty shall not apply to, and Versum Materials, Inc. shall not be responsible for, any loss arising in connection with the purchase or use of any Versum Materials, Inc. product which has been repaired by anyone other than an authorized Versum Materials, Inc. service representative or altered in any way so as, in Versum Materials, Inc. judgment, to affect its stability or reliability, or which has been subject to misuse or negligence or accident, or which has the unit or lot number altered, effaced or removed, or which has been used otherwise than in accordance with the instructions furnished by Versum Materials, Inc..

+This warranty is in lieu of all other warranties, express or implied, and all other obligations or

+This warranty is in lieu of all other warranties, express or implied, and all other obligations or liabilities on Versum Materials, Inc. part, and Versum Materials, Inc. neither assumes nor authorizes any representative or other person to assume for it any other liability in connection with the sale of Versum Materials, Inc. equipment.

-VERSUM MATERIALS DISCLAIMS ALL OTHER WARRANTIES, EXPRESS OR IMPLIED, INCLUDING ANY WARRANTY OF MERCHANTABILITY OR OF FITNESS FOR A PARTICULAR PURPOSE OR APPLICATION.
+VERSUM MATERIALS, INC. DISCLAIMS ALL OTHER WARRANTIES, EXPRESS OR IMPLIED, INCLUDING ANY WARRANTY OF MERCHANTABILITY OR OF FITNESS FOR A PARTICULAR PURPOSE OR APPLICATION.